cadikoni/project/README.md

 # Preserve - Food Waste Reduction App

-A production-ready React Native mobile application built with Expo that helps users reduce food waste by tracking inventory, monitoring expiration dates, and sharing surplus food with the community.
+A production-ready React Native mobile application built with Expo that helps users reduce food waste by tracking inventory, monitoring expiration dates, and sharing food with the community.

 ## Features